 Skip to Content

-Homemade cookies are always a welcome gift but we can make it even more special with creative cookie packaging.
+Homemade cookies are always a welcome gift but we can make it even more special with these creative cookie packaging ideas.

-How to wrap cookies for gift giving will depend on the occasion and how those gifts will be given.
-Mailing cookies needs special care versus hand delivering a tin or basket full.
+How you wrap cookies for gift giving will depend on the occasion and how those gifts will be given.
+Mailing cookies needs special care versus hand delivering a tin or basket full of cookies.

 Homemade cookies come in a variety of flavors and thankfully we can give them all in beautiful ways that our loved ones will enjoy even more.